animal-tree/Another-Version/2-Opposing-views.md

 I write this with the same truth value as "the Holocaust was bad": I should've weaned myself off then, or better yet, immediately, as soon as I could've started weaning.
 The brain's GABA being downregulated is like living in an active war zone.
 Coercively induced, it is, without exaggeration, a legalized form of torture, neurochemical waterboarding, except the effect persists beyond each cranium drowning, without a moment's break for air.
 By the next month with that doctor, around month 4 of the benzos, I wasn't able to recall well even important personal memories or easily do basic math, grey cognition, non-stop anxiety, non-stop torture.
 My writing quality went extremely down on anything that was social or creative or new.
 What I suffered was physiologically brain damage.

 My cognition and perception deteriorated severely, and [a constant rightward spinning sensation](https://www.reddit.com/r/kundalini/comments/h8n3ve/lopsided_and_slanted_kundalini_sensations/), [tinnitus](https://www.reddit.com/r/kundalini/comments/j1finq/tinnitus_in_just_left_ear/), mouth dryness, and [wrinkles](https://www.reddit.com/r/spirituality/comments/1dyn2es/comment/lce3ie3/?utm_source=share&utm_medium=web3x&utm_name=web3xcss&utm_term=1&utm_content=share_button) added to the mounting evidence of damages happening not just to my psyche, but to my brain and body.
 I was in severe pain and agony.
 He responded with only authority, no reasoning, and no sensitivity.
 He didn't believe any of my arguments.
 He made no consideration to the possibility that I was right or he was wrong.
 His clinical authority meant more to him than my agony.
 His perpetuation and amplification of my suffering, attributed reasons (despite good arguments that I made, but which were too agitated for the foolish authority), and fears was afforded to him only by his disbelief and my drug-induced insecurity about weaning off by myself.
 The third psychiatrist, is like Schindler's List-grey, like not even a little girl carrying an umbrella.
 I saw him for about 4 or 5 months and don't remember his name, which is too bad, or I would write it here in capital letters.

+At after the 6 month point, I gradually reduced the dose, now entering the ["hungover" chemical waterboarding phase](https://www.reddit.com/r/depression/comments/cksl7u/health_disaster_brain_damage_alopecia_universalis/).

+Starting some months [(maybe 4th month) into taking the benzos](https://www.reddit.com/r/benzorecovery/comments/cdmid6/is_extreme_brain_fog_normal_before_even_beginning/), before I began weaning, I was laying on the couch, immobilized, shaking with excruciating agony.
+No sleep, no escape.
+No exit, just PhD work (yes, and not easily — like literally fighting through my will and peak of human spirit) and torture.
+Skin dry, teeth calcifying (at a dental cleaning appointment, the hygienist diagnosed it as calcification and the attributed cause as dry mouth due to benzodiazepines), no memory, no linguistic expression, cognition completely grey and burning.
+All color gone, all imagery, all imagination, only pain, perpetual pain and fear.
+Terror.
+Terror terror terror.
+I remember one day trying to do $4*7$, and not being able to.
+They say the only thing to fear is fear itself: GABA downregulation is fear itself.
+The experience is like being in a warzone.
+It's like burning alive — without stop — more than a year, torture ([even at lower comparative doses than what I took](https://youtu.be/laheAXdZK7w?si=FuPXGh1cLuuvtfHW)).
+The neurochemical experience is literally what you go through if you're in a warzone, and being chased by a predator, while in the middle of having a seizure: hellfire, indescribable pain.
+I remember staying up nights shaking, just shaking, electricity swarming through me, my face curled, deformed as I tensed and agonized all night unless I got some sleep if I was lucky and then waking up feeling like that, again, for the rest of the day, every day, for months like this.

+I remember trying CBD oil or L-theanine to try to sleep.
+Latter didn't work — the CBD oil, which I got from that herbal apothecary near the house on May St., when I stopped in because I didn't know that building had become a herbal apothecary, helped a little, and after I talked with the store workers about the different herbs and chemicals they had with probably way more knowledge than they expected, the person at the counter asked to add me as a friend on Facebook, which was serendipitous and miraculous for me, but then she stopped replying as soon as I messaged suggesting they host meditations in the park next door because my wording/thinking was probably [awkward](https://www.reddit.com/r/socialanxiety/comments/dzx7or/not_to_get_into_toxic_territory_but_sometimes_i/), due to literal brain damage from the benzos.
+The personality consequences of the extreme [anxiety](https://www.reddit.com/r/socialanxiety/comments/dzx7or/not_to_get_into_toxic_territory_but_sometimes_i/), [brain fog](https://www.reddit.com/r/benzorecovery/comments/cdmid6/is_extreme_brain_fog_normal_before_even_beginning/), and [impaired speech](https://github.com/user-attachments/assets/316ec47a-248e-4141-9eb7-5888bc1ea93d), plus total hair loss, harmed my social life more than can be stated, and lasting trauma regarding people from the interactions with the psychiatrists and medical staff coercions.

+These symptoms [persisted](https://www.reddit.com/r/AskDocs/comments/dyaf8n/constant_chest_pain_that_spikes_into_my_neck/) for more than a year, and the trauma persists. <!-- I've read former cocaine and heroin addicts anecdotally report that long-term benzo neurotoxicity involves more horrific suffering than withdrawal from cocaine or heroin. --> I saw anecdotes in [this forum](https://www.reddit.com/r/BadPill/) from former addicts of heroin or cocaine who were on benzos, who reported that those side effects and withdrawals <!-- of benzo-induced GABA downregulation --> were worse than the side effects and withdrawals that they had suffered from heroin or cocaine (and similar type anecdotal reports elsewhere, e.g., probably abundant [here](https://www.reddit.com/r/benzorecovery/)).<!-- I'm sure there isn't an experience on this Earth that is worse, humanly or cosmically possible (a year without sleep, non-stop neurochemical fire, not sure that's even imaginable). -->

+### Wizard behind the curtain

 - The drug empire was disguised as the University of Rochester.
 - The drug dealers were disguised as the University of Rochester's psychiatrists.